King Duncan

 Just like my father, sleeping, I’d have killed him.

-The significance, from Duncan's side, is enormous.
-The play has, by A2S2, used multiple devices to humanise Duncan and to make the audience register the cost of his murder – his "I have begun to plant thee" speech to his thanes, his open-hearted welcome at Inverness, his graciousness to Lady Macbeth as his host.
-The A2S2 confession adds one further device.
-Even the most hardened of his enemies, in the moment of approaching him with a dagger, is disarmed by his physical vulnerability.
-Duncan's sleeping body carries, on the play's evidence, enough residual presence to interrupt the steeliest of murderous resolutions.
+The significance, from Duncan’s side, is enormous.
+The play has, by A2S2, used multiple devices to humanise Duncan and make the audience register the cost of his murder – the "I have begun to plant thee" speech, the open-hearted welcome at Inverness, the graciousness to Lady Macbeth as his host.
+The A2S2 confession adds one further device: even the most hardened of his enemies, in the moment of approaching him with a dagger, is disarmed by his physical vulnerability.
+The Jacobean political theology held that the monarch was, by virtue of his anointing, sacred – a person whose violation required not merely physical force but the deliberate suppression of the moral recognition all his subjects were trained to feel.
+Lady Macbeth’s confession demonstrates that the recognition works even in the body of someone who has explicitly invoked spirits to remove it.
+By giving the moment of pre-murder hesitation to Lady Macbeth rather than to Macbeth – who, in A2S1, showed his own hesitation in the dagger soliloquy but proceeded – the play distributes the moral recognition across both conspirators, and the audience cannot pass over Duncan’s death without registering what his sleeping body provoked even in the woman who had demanded the un-sexing required to murder him.

 How does Duncan contrast with his son, Malcolm?

-The first piece of evidence is Malcolm's response to his father's murder in A2S3.
-Where Duncan in A1S4 trusts the new Thane of Cawdor with "absolute trust" within ten lines of reflecting on his betrayal by the previous one, Malcolm in A2S3 immediately understands that the apparent grief of Duncan's hosts is deception that must be escaped:
+The first piece of evidence is Malcolm’s response to his father’s murder in A2S3.
+Where Duncan in A1S4 trusts the new Thane of Cawdor with "absolute trust" within ten lines of reflecting on his betrayal by the previous one, Malcolm immediately understands that the apparent grief of Duncan’s hosts is deception that must be escaped:

 There’s daggers in men’s smiles: the near in blood,